 Sheet Pile Wall structure:

-In sheet pile wall thin sheets are used which are driven through the soil up to the required depth.
+In sheet pile walls thin sheets are used which are driven through the soil up to the required depth.
 It cannot resist very high pressure.
-Sheet pile walls are light in weight as compared to the other typed of retaining walls and is used where the soil strata is weak, especially when the upper strata is weak.
-Some supports are provided to it, if it is to be used for high pressure.
+Sheet pile walls are light in weight as compared to the other typed of retaining walls and are used where the soil strata are weak, especially when the upper strata are weak.
+Some supports are provided to it for high resisting pressure.
+Sheet pile walls are made of interlocking steel, vinyl, or wood planks driven into the ground to create a continuous barrier.
+They are commonly used in areas with limited space or where excavation is not feasible.
+Sheet pile walls resist lateral soil pressure through the bending strength and embedment of the individual sheet piles.